eugenkiss/chanobol/README.md

 The high-level code structure is very much inspired by [u2020][].
 There is a debug and a release [build type][Build Types].
 The debug build type has a mock mode just like [u2020][] where server requests are mocked to return data from the debug build type's assets folder.
 Instead of a debug drawer like in [u2020][] Chanobol employs a debug preference activity which can be openend from the drawer.
-This functionality and more is made possible by the Dependency Injection framework [Dagger][].
-Chanobol has an `AppModule` which contains application-level or rather global dependenices, and `ApiModule` for server- related dependencies and an `UiModule` for fragment- and activity-related dependencies.
-The package structure follows the module structure.
+Dependencies are injected with [Dagger][].
+Chanobol has an `AppModule` which contains application-level or rather global dependenices, and `ApiModule` for server-related dependencies and a scoped `UiModule` for fragment- and activity-related dependencies.
+The package structure roughly follows the module structure.
 The debug build type overwrites some module definitions in `DebugAppModule`.
 The top-level package contains a couple of `Base`*X* classes which mainly hide some Dagger-related injection boilerplate. `BindableAdapter` is inspired by [Jacke Wharton's